essuu27/AWS_stuff/S3_website_console.md

-# Hosting a static website on AWS S3 - Step by step
+# How to host a static website on AWS S3 - Step by step

 ## Step 1: Access and general setup
 - login to your account at https://console.aws.amazon.com/